-What exactly is ‘moving to the cloud’?
+What exactly is ‘move to the cloud’?

 Before we get started, let’s first establish what we mean when we talk about ‘moving to the cloud’.

 ‘Cloud computing’ is a general term for anything that involves delivering hosted services over the internet.
-‘The cloud’ refers to servers that are hosted in data centres all over the world and accessed over the internet, as well as the software and databases that run on those servers.
+‘The cloud’ refers to servers that are hosted in data management centres all over the world and accessed over the internet, as well as the software and databases that run on those servers.
 By using cloud computing, users and companies don’t have to manage physical servers themselves or run software applications on their own machines – freeing up a lot of space and resources.

 Why it may be time to leave Excel

 Although Excel is an excellent spreadsheet application, it is just that: a spreadsheet application.
-Many businesses unknowingly try to use the platform for purposes other than what it was designed for, or overwhelm it with data and processes it was not meant to handle.
+Many businesses unknowingly try to use the platform for purposes other than what it was designed for or overwhelm it with data and processes it was not meant to handle.
 This can lead to a myriad of problems, from the small and inconvenient to the large and disastrous.

 Here are just a few examples:

 Excel lacks the security of a cloud-based system.
 Imagine the username and password of the person responsible for creating the Excel sheets (or those of a person with editing privileges) were stolen.
-That means the person who now has access to the sheets can do anything with the data – from deleting it to stealing confidential client details.
+That means the person who now has access to the sheets can do anything with the data – from deleting to stealing confidential client details.